 Zip World Penrhyn Quarry is the location of the fastest zip wire in the world, Velocity 2!
 It’s 1555 metres long (that’s almost a MILE) and the absolute fastest people can reach is 120mph, but the average is 100mph.

 The experience lasts around 2 hours in total.
 It is recommended to book in advance as it can fill up during peak times.
 We arrived early but were then able to jump on to an earlier slot as there were empty spaces.
+The Velocity 2 zip wire alone, takes just over 60 seconds.

-What to wear at Zip World – I wore knee length shorts, trainers and a hoodie and I was fine.
+I wore knee length shorts, trainers and a hoodie and I was fine.
 Just make sure you dress for the weather as there is a lot of hanging around, outside in the elements!
 There are lockers that you can hire for £1 (non returnable), or you can leave bags with a spectator or you are given the chance to leave stuff in the car before you begin.

 Everyone is given an all in one jump suit and the harness has a pocket on the front which you can put a car key or a phone etc inside (at your own risk of course.
 I had my iPod in it, but bear in mind that when you are being attached to the zip wire you’ll be laying on the pocket).
 You can also take glasses and sunglasses on Velocity 2, I wish I had known this before because I probably would have worn sunglasses.
 You are just given a different pair of safety googles that fit over the top.